radixdlt/babylon-wallet-android/README.md

 - Use cases (they live in domain layer) can provide real benefits in some scenarios, please see 4 bullets [here](https://developer.android.com/topic/architecture/domain-layer).
 Another example of a use case is the `ShowOnboardingUseCase`.
 - MVVM for the presentation layer

+## Dependencies
+- we use shared libraries version catalog located in `libraries.versions.toml`
+- to update all dependencies in catalog please run `gradle versionCatalogUpdateLibraries`
+- to have control over what is updated please run `gradle versionCatalogUpdateLibraries --interactive` which will generate version diff file.
+You can inspect what will be updated, and you can remove libraries that you want to exclude from the update.
+To apply the diff, run `gradle versionCatalogApplyUpdatesLibraries`

 🏗️ The tech stack:
 - [Jetpack Compose](https://developer.android.com/jetpack/compose) for UI
 - [Material 3](https://m3.material.io/) it is actually enabled but not correctly/heavily used.
 (Dark mode support will be provided and implemented as we develop features.)